ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 This example illustrates how the same model setup can be adapted to run:

-- Case 1 - Full SWAN spatial and temportal domain simulations (default SWAN+ADCIRC configuration)
+- Case 1 - Full SWAN spatial and temporal domain simulations (default SWAN+ADCIRC configuration)
 - Case 2 - Partial time simulations
-- Case 3 - Partial spatial domain simulations using SWAN Local Control (SLC)
+- Case 3 - Partial spatial domain simulations
-- Case 4 - Combined partial domain and partial time simulations
+- Case 4 - Combined partial spatial and temporal domain simulations

 These workflows can be used to **reduce computational cost** while maintaining accurate wave predictions in coastal regions.